 Depending on where in Greece you are the Meltemi winds will come from the north, north-east, or north-west.

 As they start in east Asia and come down the Bosphorus in Turkey it first hits the Northern Aegean Islands, the Sporades , parts of the Dodecannese and the western side of Evia Island but the full brunt is usually then the Western Cyclades that lay directly in its path.
 Tinos, Andros and Mykonos are especially affected.
-You may have seen the iconic windmills on Mykonos and this is your first clue, in fact, any island with a lot of windmills or windfarms is a dead giveaway.
+You may have seen the iconic windmills on islands like Mykonos and this is your first clue, in fact, anywhere with a lot of windmills or windfarms is a dead giveaway.

 How strong is the Meltemi?